 - Evidence the space is used for parking

 - Any approved or registered plans.

-Residents are required to disclose on the application form how many on-site parking spaces they have.
+Residents are required to disclose how many onsite parking spaces are available at the address on their RPP application form.

 Permit eligibility criteria

 |Parking spaces on property||Eligibility|

 |0||Maximum 2 permits issued|

 |1||1 permit issued - if you own more than one vehicle